atlassian/github-for-jira/docs/FAQs.md

 - **Self-signed certificate** - There is a problem with your SSL certificate.

+<h3>Q: Do you support reverse proxies?</h3>

+**A:** Yes!
+For more information, please see our documentation about [integrating Jira Software with GitHub Enterprise Server](https://support.atlassian.com/jira-cloud-administration/docs/connect-a-github-enterprise-server-account-to-jira-software/).

 <h3>Q: Can I connect multiple GitHub Enterprise Servers or GitHub Apps to Jira?</h3>

 **A:** Yes.
 The GitHub for Jira app allows you to connect multiple GitHub servers.
 So you can connect more than one internal GitHub instance to a single Jira account.